tvweinstock/tictactobi/README.md

 Having a bit of fun learning jQuery.

-Grab a friend and challenge them to a friendly [match](http://tvweinstock.github.io/tictactobi/)!
+Grab a friend and challenge them to a chummy [match](http://tvweinstock.github.io/tictactobi/)!